 Pinball performance centers around an untouched classic Gottlieb 1974 electromechanical pinball cabinet called TopCard.
 Many of these beautiful old mechanical games are unused, sitting in warehouses or in disrepair.
 We want to encourage a new use for vintage pinball machines- as art pieces.

-We installed sensors inside this vintage machine so that we could use all the pins, plungers and flipper-hits to trigger artful animations on monitors positioned around the machine.
+We installed sensors inside this vintage machine so that we can use all the pins, plungers and flipper-hits to trigger custom sounds and artful animations on monitors positioned around the machine.

 As you play the pinball machine, art and sound begin to surround you.
 Each pin you hit builds ever more intense animations.
 Colors change, new art emerges, all matching the intensity of your gameplay.
 This art system turns you into a virtuoso performer, creating art for the crowd around you.